 CookieScript CMP is one of the best on the market which ensures privacy laws compliance and has a wide range of functionality.
 CookieScript CMP has cross-domain cookie consent sharing functionality.
 CookieScript could display to users a common cookie banner for different websites and ask for their consent on their data collection and usage.
 It records user consent for proof of compliance and manages user consent across different websites and domains in a privacy laws-compliant way.

-CookieScript CMP allows cross-domain cookie consent and subdomain cookie consent sharing.
+CookieScript CMP supports cross-domain cookie consent sharing and subdomain cookie consent sharing.

 See the guide on: